 Seeing this sequel film was a total random happening.
 I was browsing iTunes one day trying to find some newbie movies to watch.
-Being a Disney film, I figured this was a good bet.
+Being a Disney film, I did figure this was a good bet.
 The story revolves around 27-year-old Sam Flynn (Garrett Hedlund).
-Reckless and living a life secluded from his father’s legacy, Sam’s father mysteriously disappeared when he was a young kid and hasn’t been heard of since.
+Reckless and living a life away from his father’s legacy, Sam’s father mysteriously disappears when he’s a young kid and hasn’t been heard of since.
 But that hasn’t stopped Sam from sabotaging the attempts to change his father’s vision made by the board members now controlling his father’s company.
 Then one night, a signal comes from an old warehouse owned by his father.
-Once there, Sam is catapulted into a world his father’s bed time stories were made of.
+Once there, Sam is put into a world his father’s bed time stories were made of.
 In this world, a battle for survival is set in motion.
-There Sam is reunited with his father Kevin Flynn (Jeff Bridges) and teams up with Quorra (Olivia Wilde), the only hope he might have of escaping the world.
+There Sam reunites with his father Kevin Flynn (Jeff Bridges) and teams up with Quorra (Olivia Wilde), the only hope he might have of escaping the world.

-This film follows the “original” TRON film starring Jeff Bridges and seems to set up a decent story as a follow up to one of Disney’s 80’s era film.
-I never saw the original however while watching this I was entertained by the story it invented and thought the cast did a nice job adding some layers to an otherwise “robotic” world.
+TRON: Legacy follows the “original” film starring Jeff Bridges and seems to set up a decent story as a follow up to one of Disney’s 80’s era film.
+I never saw the original however while watching this, the story this invents does entertain.
+The cast also does a nice job adding some layers to an otherwise “robotic” world.
 From a cinematic perspective, the world is fascinating!
-I loved the creativeness that went into the making of the computer-program world.
-The sheer ingenuity that had to go into the thought process is impressive and though it’s a “dark” place, I liked the contrasts and “sleek” designs.
-The costumes (which supposedly had a very short life-span – i.e. the lit-up trim) and disks (used as a means of defense) to the computer CGI used to give Bridges a younger appearance, the entire film’s effects are splendid albeit obviously computerized.
-Everything is certainly computer-inspired and for this story (which is driven by technological jargon), it works.
+I love the creativeness that goes into the making of the computer-program world.
+The sheer ingenuity is impressive and though it’s a “dark” place, I like the contrast and “sleek” designs.
+The costumes (which have a very short life-span – i.e. the lit-up trim) and disks (for defense) to the computer CGI (giving Bridges a younger appearance), the entire film’s effects are splendid.
 It “feels” like we’re living inside some sort of computer program, which is the goal.

-Basically this film can be summed up as a Huger Games-esque story only it’s set in a virtual world.
+Basically anyone can sum up this as a Huger Games-esque story only in a virtual world.
 There is a literal fight for survival with the eyes of an entire arena watching, and a tyrannical villain looking on.
-There’s not much of a romantic spark, but this is a PG-rated Disney film.
-If you liked this one or films similar, there’s a sequel in-the-works arriving sometime in the next couple of years.
-I was glad I rented this one however I wasn’t completely thrilled with the movie for no other reason than it just wasn’t a favorite.
-It’s impressive and keeps things moving (faster than I anticipated), but somehow on that same token, the film ran overlong.
+However, there’s not much of a romantic spark.
+If you like this one or films similar, there’s a sequel in-the-works arriving sometime in the next couple of years.
+This isn’t a favorite, but it’s impressive and keeps things moving (faster than I anticipate), but somehow on that same token, the film is overlong.
 If you like futuristic films or were a fan of the original, I suspect you’ll enjoy this.
 It has defined, interesting concepts.
 It’s just not a film I’ll watch over and over again.

-Have you seen this one?
+Have you seen TRON: Legacy?
 Did you like it?
 State your opinion in the comments below.